YohanaHerrero/Suport-Vector-Machine/README.md

 Build a Support Vector Machine model with Snap ML

 Evaluate the Scikit-Learn and Snap ML Support Vector Machine Models (running inference and getting the confidence scores for the test samples.
 I then compute the ROC-AUC score from the predictions.
-I also evaluate the models accuracy by using the hinge loss function and a confussion matrix)
+I also evaluate the models accuracy by using the hinge loss function and a confussion matrix, for which I also create a function to plot the matrix)